prajwalsbharadwaj/BuyWise/PROJECT_CONTEXT.md

 ## Immutable Principles (What we must not change)
 - **The Transaction is the Sun**: Every service, document, message, and payment MUST belong to a `Transaction`.
 We do not offer standalone services disconnected from a property transaction.
 - **Data Integrity Over Speed**: Because this handles real estate, server actions must be strict.
 (We currently lack validation).
-- **Vanilla CSS**: We are intentionally avoiding Tailwind in favor of a bespoke, premium CSS token system to ensure a highly customized "wow" factor.
+- **Vanilla CSS**: We are intentionally avoiding Tailwind in favor of a bespoke, premium CSS token system to ensure a highly customized "wow" factor